132-071 Ships Bell Clock Movement information now available on these tabs.

 About Hermle Clock Movements

 Hermle clock movements are among the finest movements made in the modern times.
 The German made Hermle units typically work night and day for 30 years without much complaint.
-To go and get it restored like you normally would with any clock after a long time, it is found that is cost is high.
+To go and get it restored like normally would with any clock after a long time, it is found that is cost is high.
 This is for good reason as it can be a large task to restore it.
 But as seen, since its a modern day unit (Post War German) it can be available new for a very good price.
 Get a new movement instead of a fixed up old one, get it in 3 days instead of 6 months.
 Save hundreds of dollars doing it also.